Data protection information for customers and business partners

 Right to data portability:

-You may request that we provide you with the data you have provided to us in a structured, commonly used and machine-readable format and that you may transmit this data to another controller without hindrance from us, provided that
+You can request that we provide you with the data you have provided to us in a structured, commonly used and machine-readable format and that you can transfer this data to another controller without hindrance from us, provided that

-- we process this data on the basis of a consent given and revocable by you or for the fulfilment of a contract between us, and
+- we process this data on the basis of your revocable consent or to fulfil a contract between us, and

 - this processing is carried out using automated procedures.

-If technically feasible, you can request that we transfer your data directly to another controller.
+If technically feasible, you may request that we transfer your data directly to another controller.

-If we process your data on the basis of a legitimate interest, you can object to this data processing at any time; this would also apply to profiling based on these provisions.
-We will then no longer process your data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or the processing serves the establishment, exercise or defence of legal claims.
-You can object to the processing of your data for the purpose of direct marketing (see point 4) at any time without giving reasons.
+If we process your data on the basis of legitimate interests, you may object to this data processing at any time; this would also apply to profiling based on these provisions.
+We will then no longer process your data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.
+You may object to the processing of your data for direct marketing purposes (see point 4) at any time without giving reasons.

-If you are of the opinion that we are violating German or European data protection law when processing your data, please contact us so that we can clarify any questions you may have.
-Of course, you also have the right to contact the supervisory authority responsible for you, the respective state office for data protection supervision.
+If you believe that we are processing your data in violation of German or European data protection law, please contact us so that we can clarify any questions.
+You also have the right to contact the supervisory authority responsible for you, the respective state office for data protection supervision.

-If you wish to assert one of these rights against us, please contact our data protection officer.
+If you wish to exercise any of the above rights, please contact our data protection officer.
 In case of doubt, we may request additional information to confirm your identity.

 10. Am I obliged to provide data?

-In most cases, the processing of your data is necessary for the conclusion or fulfilment of the contract you have entered into with us.
-If you do not provide us with this data, we will generally have to refuse to conclude the contract or will no longer be able to fulfil an existing contract and will therefore have to terminate it.
+In most cases, the processing of your data is necessary for the conclusion or fulfilment of your contract with us.
+If you do not provide us with this data, we will generally have to refuse to conclude the contract or will no longer be able to perform an existing contract and will therefore have to terminate it.

-However, you are not obliged to give your consent to the processing of data that is not relevant or legally required for the fulfilment of the contract.
+However, you are not obliged to give your consent to the processing of data that is not relevant for the fulfilment of the contract or is not required by law.